 default setting is 8Mb, which is too low for Joomla!.
 You can

 determine this be editing your local server's

 php.ini file.
-Look for this line:
+Look for a line like this (the

 memory_limit = 8M